What to know about this topic:

 Pension Income Amount

-If you collect from a public pension plan such as the Canadian Pension Plan (or any private company pension plan: see above), you can claim an amount up to $2000 in credit for this Pension Income Amount, if you have any eligible sources of pension income.
+If you collect from a public pension plan such as the Canadian Pension Plan (or any private company pension plan: see above), you can claim a credit for this Pension Income Amount, if you have any eligible sources of pension income.
 Other eligible sources of income are various.
 These include

 - annuity income you receive as payments for a pension